joshbronson-lsst-work/tom-demo/deployment.md

 Next, install the [gcloud commandline tool](https://cloud.google.com/sdk/docs/install).
 There are multiple options available.
-I chose to click on the targball for my system, gcloud-cloud-cli-linux-x86_64.tar.gz, and untar it and install:
+The author chose to click on the targball for his system, gcloud-cloud-cli-linux-x86_64.tar.gz, and untar it and
+install:

     tar zxf google-cloud-cli-linux-x86_64.tar.gz
     bash ./google-cloud-sdk/install.sh